open-contracting/standard/standard/docs/en/03_schema/01_reference.md

 ## Field reference

-### Identifier

-The identifier block provides a way to [identify organizations](../../key_concepts/identifiers/#organizations), and classify [line items](#items) by drawing on existing registries or codelists.

-The identifier block consists of a scheme, id, description or title, and optional URI:

-<div class="include-csv" data-src="standard/docs/field_definitions/release-identifier.csv" data-table-class="table table-striped schema-table"></div>

 ### Organization

 The organization block can be used to provide a legal identifier for an organization, and to give [address](#address) and [contact point](#contact-point) information.

 <div class="include-csv" data-src="standard/docs/field_definitions/release-organization.csv" data-table-class="table table-striped schema-table"></div>

+#### Identifier

+The identifier block provides a way to [identify the legal entities](../../key_concepts/identifiers/#organizations) involved in a contracting process.

+The identifier block consists of a scheme, id, description or title, and optional URI:

+<div class="include-csv" data-src="standard/docs/field_definitions/release-identifier.csv" data-table-class="table table-striped schema-table"></div>

 #### Address
 <div class="include-csv" data-src="standard/docs/field_definitions/release-address.csv" data-table-class="table table-striped schema-table"></div>